 Standard Work is defined by Toyota as a detailed definition of the current best practices for performing a process.
 The term ‘current’ is key—the current best practice should always be improved upon.
 In this sense, standards (or standardization) are only one part of the methodology.
 These standards are the baseline, but must be able to change in order to drive improvement.

-Standard Work – a detailed definition of the current best practices for performing a process
+A detailed definition of the current best practices for performing a process

 Using continuous improvement, the quality and efficiency of a process will improve—along with the standards—over time.
 This is a key driver for both operational advancements and efficiency gains.